Your Career Guide on MarTech: How to Choose, Use, and Integrate

-Discover more about MarTech in this guide to what MarTech is, the types of MarTech jobs, and how to get started with marketing technology.
+Discover more about MarTech in this guide on understanding what MarTech is, the types of MarTech jobs, and how to get started with marketing technology.

-Marketing technology, also known as MarTech, describes the software that marketers use to optimise their marketing efforts to achieve their goals or objectives.
-The MarTech industry is growing rapidly, with an estimated worth of around USD $509 billion in 2022.
-An estimated 8,000 MarTech market vendors in 2020 represented over 5,000 per cent growth compared to 2011 [1].
+Marketing technology, or MarTech, describes the software marketers use to build, automate, track, and improve marketing efforts.
+The MarTech industry is growing rapidly, with an estimated worth of around $419 billion USD predicted by 2028 [1].

 Marketing technology, or MarTech, is the use of technology to improve marketing campaigns and strategies.
 MarTech can include using software or machine learning, automating marketing tasks, and using data analytics to track and improve marketing performance.